gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/jscodeshift-recast.md

 var bar = 4;
 ```

+Continue now reading the section [Facebook jscodeshift](jscodeshift)

+## References

 More on JSCodeshift in the article [Write Code to Rewrite Your Code: jscodeshift](https://www.toptal.com/javascript/write-code-to-rewrite-your-code) by Jeremy Greer

-## References

 See [Tree  Transformations References](/temas/tree-transformations/tree-transformations-references)